simulating-our-future/replacing_animal_sourced_food_agriculture_impact/README.md

 ![newplot (9)](https://user-images.githubusercontent.com/117353586/199956152-cae4ea1d-8a5a-47c7-98c7-e43b243d0078.png)

-If we replaced 100% of animal-sourced products with plant-sourced products, we could save up to 65% in land use, 53% in greenhouse gas emissions, 18% in water use and still be above the NHS caloric recommendations to stay healthy.
+If we replaced 100% of animal-sourced products with plant-sourced products, we could save up to 65% in land use, 53% in greenhouse gas emissions, 18% in water use and still be above the NHS calorie intake recommendation to stay healthy.

 ## Quotations